SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 ... lots of logging ...
 ~~~~~

+Here the ``example.brio`` file contains the Monte Carlo generated events and the ``example.meta`` is a companion file which
+contains metadata associated to the simulation run.
+These metadata can be reused in the context of the data reconstruction.
+It is also possible to embed the metadata in the output data file.

 The  resultant   files  can  be  examined   with  the  `flreconstruct`
 application,  see the  [dedicated guide](@ref  usingflreconstruct) for
 further details.